matusoff/ChatGPT/ResumeBuilder_OpenAi/README.md

 In the Environment Variables window, under "System variables," find the PATH variable and select it.
 Click "Edit."

-In the Edit Environment Variable window, click "New" and add the path to the Poppler bin directory, which should be something like C:\Program Files (x86)\poppler\
+In the Edit Environment Variable window:

-[Poppler-Version]\Library\bin.
+click "New" and add the path to the Poppler bin directory, which should be something like C:\Program Files (x86)\poppler\[Poppler-Version]\Library\bin.

 ### Running the Application
 To run the Resume Builder application, execute the following command: